aailyin/angular-training/README.md

 open a browser.

-The pages with made exercises are available by url *localhost:3000/static/html/lab$.html* where $ is number of exercise.
+The pages with made exercises are available by url *localhost:3000/static/html/lab$.html* where $ is a number of exercise.

 #### Advanced tasks
-If you want to see made exercises with additional task you should input in your browser url *localhost:3000/static/html/lab$-adv.html* where $ is number of exercise.
+If you want to see made exercises with additional task you should input in your browser url *localhost:3000/static/html/lab$-adv.html* where $ is a number of exercise.